-One thing I won’t miss about this lengthy chapter is the “pandemic pee planning”.
+One thing I won’t miss about the lengthy chapter known as the Covid-19 years is “pandemic pee planning”.

 After a lifetime of being sold on the merits of proper hydration and drinking eight glasses of water daily, you can see where a potential problem ensues.